alextanhongpin/ideas/apis.md

 - data retention periods?
 3 months/3 years?

 The OWASP logging guide is a must see.
 Summarize your learning from there

+## Protected APIs

+There are several ways to protect the API from being accessed by unauthorized users.
+Let's take a look at how to handle it for public and private (admin) apis.
+- public, but require no auth: We can simply create an anonymous session to keep track of the calls from a public api.
+This is useful for analytics.
+- public, but require auth: For read only, use an API key.
+This is useful to throttle the calls and for tracking analytics.
+For any update and delete operations, ensure that the user is provided a token separate from the read API token.
+Else, user can just reuse the read token to manipulate other people's data.
+The write token should be usable once only, and such makes the OTP token a good candidate.
+The token can only be generated on the server side, and is valid for the particular user.
+Note that this implementation is slightly stateful.
+We need to tie the session to the server in order to accomplish this.
+This means that the creation/updating of data can only be done on the webpage, and not through API.
+- private.
+For eg, admin APIs or ops APIs where only internal user can update.